Elexzandreia/CPSC449FinalProject/README.md

    - **Method**: `POST`
    - **Description**: Analyzes tasks using an AI model.
 Accepts a JSON payload with the tasks to be analyzed.
 Returns the AI-generated analysis or an error if the analysis fails.

-10. **Toggle Task Completion**:
-    - **Endpoint**: `/tasks/<int:task_id>/toggle-completion`
-    - **Method**: `PUT`
-    - **Description**: Toggles the completion status of a task for the authenticated user.
-Updates the task's `is_completed` status and adjusts the associated tags.
-Returns a success message with the updated task details or an error if the task is not found or the update fails.

-11. **Get Tasks Completion Status**:
+10. **Retrieve Completed Tasks**:
-    - **Endpoint**: `/tasks/completion-status`
+   - **Endpoint**: `/tasks/completed`
-    - **Method**: `GET`
+   - **Method**: `POST`
-    - **Description**: Retrieves the completion status summary of tasks for the authenticated user.
-Returns a summary with the total number of tasks, the number of completed tasks, the number of incomplete tasks, and a list of tasks with their completion status.
+   - **Description**: Retrieves all completed tasks for a specific user or the authenticated user.
+Accepts a JSON payload with an optional username and timestamp.
+If username is provided, it fetches completed tasks for that user; otherwise, it fetches completed tasks for the authenticated user.
+Returns a list of completed tasks with their details.

-12. **Delete Task**:
+11. **Retrieve Incomplete Tasks**:
-   - **Endpoint**: `/tasks/delete`
+   - **Endpoint**: `/tasks/incomplete`
-   - **Method**: `DELETE`
+   - **Method**: `POST`
-   - **Description**: Deletes an existing task for the authenticated user.
-Accepts a JSON payload containing the task ID to be deleted.
-Validates the input and removes the task from the database.
-Returns a success message upon successful deletion or an error if the input is invalid, the task is not found, or the user does not have permission to delete the task.
+   - **Description**: Retrieves all incomplete tasks for a specific user or the authenticated user.
+Accepts a JSON payload with an optional username and timestamp.
+If username is provided, it fetches incomplete tasks for that user; otherwise, it fetches incomplete tasks for the authenticated user.
+Returns a list of incomplete tasks with their details.